mmlynari/plastic_scin_light_yield_study/README.md

 	8.1 plot calibrated dark count and SiPM signal integral distributions -> show_charge.py and show_DC.py
 	8.2 plot single pulse-height spectrum: plot_ph.C (execute with interactive ROOT)
 	8.3 plot color coded overlay of all waveforms of a measurement run: show_all_WF.py

+**output variables in ntuple** run_nr --> Number of run, taken as the last number after _ in the input folder bl_value --> value of the pedestal fit bl_int --> bl_rchi2 --> chi squared value corresponding to the best constant fit of the baseline (signal pedestal, defined as the fit with the smallest chi squared within the sliding window) charge_alt --> charge --> total charge in the muon pulse, defined as the integral over the dc_charge --> dc_charge_alt --> max_amp --> amplitude of the pulse, defined as the result of a constant fit over +- 0.5 ns around the center of the highest bin t_max_amp --> time position of the signal maximum defined as the center of the highest bin found within a preset range t_trig --> t_trig_fall --> trig_length -->